JuulLinders/ComplexSystems.github.io/_posts/Blog Module 4 Testing the characteristics of Dynamical Systems.md

      ylab = "Variance", xlab = "Measurement number")
 ```
 ![image](https://user-images.githubusercontent.com/105786135/169703820-756dbca9-d6b8-49d3-ae96-d1531f331ca7.png)
-_Still, two points are quite prominent, however, they are less sharp than with the interval of 1000.
-This does, however, give enough evidence to assume that there are likely two phase transitions.
+_This shows better distinguishable change points and thus provides evidence for phase transitions.
 This could, in practice, refer to the change in activity of the male participant.
-From awake to sleeping and then awake again.___
+A list of activities the male performed throughout the day is available and helps to check what behaviors accompany those changes in phases.
+This comparison for example showed that a caffeine containing product was used (around point XXX) and a clear change in heart rate can be seen at that moment._

 To conclude, this blog has explained three characteristics of complex systems and showed ways on how to assess two of those.
 Those characteristics will be referred to in future modules (WHICH"?>>) and are thus useful to understand.